flamingalien1/digital-signagecodexupdate/README.md

 npm run dev
 ```

+Server activity and errors are written to `logs/access.log` and `logs/error.log` respectively.

 ### Updating the software

 Assuming the software was cloned from this github repository, it is possible to use the included script